AdobeDocs/release-notes.en/current.md

 ---

-# Early Access - Adobe Experience Cloud Release Notes - February 2020
+# Adobe Experience Cloud Release Notes - February 2020

 New features and fixes in the Adobe Experience Cloud.

->[!IMPORTANT]
->This page contains pre-release content and is subject to change prior to the planned release.

 >[!NOTE]
 >Subscribe to the [[!DNL Adobe Priority Product Update]](https://www.adobe.com/subscription/priority-product-update.html) to be notified via email about upcoming releases.
 New information published after the release will be marked with the publication date.